 On Board Montenegro Lines Fast Ferry

 ‘Fast ferry’ is a bit of a misnomer.
-It’s fast if you compare it to the other options but fast it is not.
+It’s speedier than the other options, but fast it is not.
 That said, after our recent horrific experience on Scoot Fast Cruises in Indonesia I was happy to be on a bigger, safer boat.
 We had calm seas for our trip which no doubt helped.
 Almost as soon as we left El Nido port our seat mates jumped into the empty row across the aisle leaving us a row of four seats to ourselves.
 The seats don’t recline but the arm rests do lift.
 Just be careful as some of them don’t stop and you may give the people behind an unintentional whack.
 Two movies were played during our voyage but I was too far away from the screen to see or hear enough to be truly engaged.
 The 3½ hour trip winds though a maze of Palawan islands and internet reception is sketchy throughout.
 The vessel is split into three seating sections with about 5 rows in each.
 There are no outside decks for passengers to use but every now and then I saw a crew member walk the thin path outside my window.
 There is one unisex toilet on board but no toilet paper is supplied so bring your own or hold it.
 There is a fridge where you can supposedly buy drinks but there was no crew about so it was more trouble than it was worth to figure it out.

 Arrival In Coron